 - Milstein Travel grants.
-Each year, 50 – 70 researchers are selected to receive travel grants, based on peer review of their submitted abstracts — a members only benefit.
+Each year, 60 – 70 researchers are selected to receive travel grants, based on peer review of their submitted abstracts — a members only benefit, based on funding availability.

 - Inclusion and access in the esteemed Membership Directory.

 - Members are encouraged to contribute articles to the Signals Newsletter & and start discussions in the online version.
 Signals, the ICIS newsletter, is published two times per year, the digital version is continuously updated, with new stories shared via the ICIS social media platforms.

 Membership in the society is open to all individuals interested in cytokines, interferons and chemokines.

 Description of Membership Types:

-Regular Member: Members who possess an earned baccalaureate or higher degree in science or medicine or the academic equivalent of the above, and are currently engaged in professional activities commonly associated with cytokine and interferon research in academia or government institutions.
+Academic/Government Member: Members who possess an earned baccalaureate or higher degree in science or medicine or the academic equivalent of the above, and are currently engaged in professional activities commonly associated with cytokine and interferon research in academia or government institutions.

 Emeritus Member: Members who have retired or become emeritus of his/her Institution may apply to the Council for admission to emeritus status.
 Emeritus Members pay a reduced membership fee and but shall be entitled to all the rights and privileges of Members.

-Lifetime Member: Members over the age of 55 may pay a once in a lifetime fee of $500 to remain an active member without having to renew dues ever again in the future.
+Lifetime Member: Academic/Government Members over the age of 55 may pay a once in a lifetime fee of $500 to remain an active member without having to renew dues ever again in the future.